The Department of the House of Representatives is responsible for the payment of your salary, electorate allowance and any resettlement allowance.

 Your Australia Post account is a personal arrangement, and if you wish to close this account you should contact Australia Post directly.

 Access to funds available on your postage meter will be removed at the dissolution of the House of Representatives.
-However, in order to provide continuity of service to constituents, a float of $500 will be available on the electorate office postage meter for electorate use by staff up until the declaration of the poll.
+However, in order to provide continuity of service to constituents, please ensure that a balance of $500 remains on the electorate office postage meter for electorate use by staff up until the declaration of the poll.

 No. The PO Box number will be retained by M&PS.